lancejjohnson/dotfiles/README.md

 #### Use stow to link your dotfiles

 Clone dotfiles into `~/.dotfiles`.

 Change into the `~/.dofiles` directory.
 This is the directory stow assumes contains the files you are wanting to symlink.

     cd ~/.dotfiles

 Run the stow command to link

+    stow neovim

 Preview any changes without making them.

-    stow -n
+    stow -nv

 Specifiying directories